Updated April 2019

 Although that might give the cat some immediate relief and it might be cheaper, it is better to purchase a shampoo that will kill the fleas and the flea eggs.

-You do need to work the shampoo right into the fur, so the temperament of your kitty may determine the effectiveness of the method.
+You do need to work the shampoo right into the fur.
+The temperament of your kitty may determine the effectiveness of the method.
 Because the cat may squirm, an odd flea or two might survive the dunking.

-Be aware that all the chemicals are washed away after shampooing so there is no ongoing flea protection.
+Be aware that all the chemicals are washed away after shampooing so there is no ongoing, long lasting flea protection.